simonsobs/sisock/docs/source/components.rst

 There are currently three components that make up a functioning sisock stack (in the context of live montioring, anyway).
-There's the crossbar server, the intermediate web server, and then all the ``DataNodeServers``.
+There's the crossbar server, the intermediate web server, and then all the ``data servers``.
 This page documents how to get containers of these components and configure them in your ``docker-config.yml``.